 YEHUDI MENUHIN SCHOOL PERMIT NO.

 A) PROPOSAL (to be completed by the person responsible for carrying out

-the work) Building:
+the work)

+Building:

 Exact Location of Proposed Work:

-Nature of Hot Work to be undertaken:
+Nature of Hot Work to be undertake en:

-Nature of not work to be undertaken:

-The above location has been exami been complied with as indicated. ned and the precau itions listed overleaf have
+The above location has been exami ned and the precautions listed overleaf have

+been complied with as indicated. neu anu ine precautions insteu overlear nave

 Name Signature

 Date Position

 Contractor (where applicable)

-B) AGREEMENT (to be completed by the Estates Mai nager
+B) AGREEMENT (to be completed b w the Estate Manager

-, , , , , , •
+Sy the Estate Manager

-This Hot Work Permit is issued subje ct to the following c onditions:
+This Hot Work Permit is issued subject ct to the following conditions:

 Time of issue of permit:

-The state of the s

 Time of expiry of permit:

-A final fire check of the work area •
+A final fire check of the work area s

-(allow at least one hour post complet ion of work)
+(allow at least one hour post complete Additional conditions required:

-Additional conditions required:
+Additional conditions required.

 Name Signature

 Date Position

-Contractor name (where applicable e)
+Contractor name (where applicable

-Contractor signature -
+Contractor signature

-C) FIRE WATCH (to be complete eted by Estates Manager or contractor
+C) FIRE WATCH (to be completed by Estate Manager or contractor

-responsible for the work BEFORE returning this perr nit to the issuer)
+responsible for the work BEFORE returning this permit to the issuer)

 This work area and all adjacent areas to which sparks and heat may have spread

-(such as floors below and above and areas on other sides of walls) have been

-inspected and found to be clear of fire risk following completion of the work.
+(such as floors below and above and areas on other sides of walls) have been inspected and found to be clear of fire risk following completion of the work.

-Time inspection completed (this must be at least 1 hour after work was
+Time inspection completed (this must be at least 1

+hour after work was

 completed)

-Name Signature · · · · · · · · · · · · · /
+Name Signature

 Date Position

 Contractor name (where applicable)

-D) CHECKED BY ESTATES MANA •
+D) CHECKED BY ESTATE MANAGER

 Name Signature

 Date Position